vinayjn/vinayjn.github.io/uses.md

 - [Alfred with Powerpack](https://www.alfredapp.com) highly recommend this Spotlight replacement, have added a lot of workflows and snippets for my use.

+#### Languages

+- [Swift](https://docs.swift.org/swift-book/) For iOS development and Mac development, I know Objective-C as well, but you know, Swift is the future.
+- [Python](https://www.python.org) For scripting and web development, I was a backend dev at [Haptik](https://haptik.ai) for 2 years.
+- [Golang](https://golang.org) Only know the basics, getting used to it.
+It'll probably become my primary language for web development.
+- [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) you just can't get away from JS, I use it for automating stuff from the dev-console on third-party webpages when I am bored.

 #### Everything Else